-To maintain contact with their home school and tutor, or study abroad contact as appropriate in accordance with any agreed arrangements prior to commencement of the placement;
+To maintain contact with their home school and tutor, or study abroad contact as appropriate in accordance with any agreed arrangements prior to commencement of the exchange/placement;

 as representatives of the University;

-towards the placement provider and its customers, clients, patients, service users, employees and the general public.
+towards the placement provider or partner institution and its customers, clients, patients, service users, employees and the general public.
 This would include complying with the laws of the host country to which they will be subject during their stay, maintaining appropriate dress/uniform code and maintaining punctuality, reliability and professional conduct;

 for managing their learning and professional relationships;